autozimu/LanguageClient-neovim/INSTALL.md

    start neovim normally.
 1. Run `:echo &runtimepath` and make sure the plugin path is in the list.
 1. Make sure language server run properly when invoked manually from shell.

+# 8. Known issues

+Q: Single 'd' deletes a line <https://github.com/autozimu/LanguageClient-neovim/issues/132>

+A: This is a bug relates to timer in neovim version <= 0.2.
+Please upgrade to neovim 0.2.1 or above.